Harry Ramsay: Development

-Harry has never been popular with female characters featured in Neighbours, often messing up any chance of a relationship due to his bad nerves around females other than his sisters.
-He also finds it hard to bond with other females as he masks his true identity whilst making his harsh observations he applies to other characters.
+Harry has never been popular with the female characters featured in Neighbours, often messing up any chance of a relationship due to his bad nerves around girls other than his sisters.
+He also finds it hard to bond with other girls as he masks his true identity whilst making his harsh observations he applies to other characters.
 Moore said he felt bad for Harry and that it was time for him to find some love.
 He said "Harry's been a bit isolated just having his sisters.
 Unfortunately you're not going to see any romance with Harry at all.
 The character hasn't been kissed before, which is quite incredible.
 He hasn't really been with a girl before so it's a very nerve-wracking experience for him and he kind of screws those opportunities up."